erickgl1003/Chatbot/README.md

 # Chatbot

-Basic chatbot project using Brainshop.ai Chatbot API.
+Basic Android Studio chatbot project using Brainshop.ai Chatbot API and incluiding Material Design components.

 Based on the GeeksForGeeks tutorial: How to Create a Chatbot in Android with BrainShop API?